orbisgis/geoclimate/docs/chain_documentation/indicators/indicators.md

-#Indicators
+# Indicators

 Geoclimate proposes more than 60 geospatial indicators computed at the three spatial units.
-They are used to measure morphological properties (e.g form factor) , describe spatial organizations ( distance measurements, patch metrics, shape index, spatial density, etc).
+They are used to measure morphological properties (e.g form factor), describe spatial organizations (distance measurements, patch metrics, shape index, spatial density, *etc*).
-They are used to quantify the shape and pattern of urban and landscape structures
+They are used to quantify the shape and pattern of urban and landscape structures.

+Below are listed the three scales of indicators:

 - [Building's indicators](./indicators/building.md)
 - [Block's indicators](./indicators/block.md)